inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **How to map a bridge in JOSM?**

-To mark a bridge, you need to split the lines which mark the bridge (usually a way) on both sides of the bridge.
+To mark a bridge, you need to split the lines which marks the bridge (usually a way) on both sides of the bridge.
 If you have a road that crosses a river, you can click on the dots on the side of the river and press 'P' on the keyboard to split the line at that point.
 Then the selected line can be tagged as bridge using the preset menu.

-**How to digitize a building to have perfect square shape?**
+**How to digitize a building to have perfect rectangle shape?**

-It is not easy to make a perfect square only using you own hand.
+It is not easy to make a perfect rectangle only using you own hand.
 Luckily there are tools that can make the proper angle at each corner of a polygon.
 Select the polygon (building) and press 'Q' on the keyboard to shape